 As a guest conductor, Fujimoto has performed with the Houston Symphony, Corpus Christi Symphony Orchestra, Round Rock Symphony and Fort Wayne Philharmonic.
 Additionally, she has conducted Canada’s National Arts Centre Orchestra as a participant in the Young Conductors Program and the BBC Scottish Symphony Orchestra at the St. Magnus Festival.

 During the 2018-19 season she will make her debut with the Mid-Texas Symphony with the music of Rossini, Ellen Taaffe Zwilich and Tchaikovsky.
 She will also return to the San Antonio Symphony to conduct a classical subscription program featuring music of Toru Takemitsu, Bernstein and Dvořák, and to the Los Angeles Philharmonic as a cover conductor for two all-Brahms programs.
 In August 2019, she will conduct her first program on the Minnesota Orchestra’s Sommerfest series.

-Fujimoto has extensive experiences working with young musicians, starting at Harvard University where she directed the Mozart Society Orchestra and at Stanford University, with her leadership of the Stanford Symphony Orchestra.
-In Virginia, she held the positions of Director of Orchestras at the College of William & Mary and Music Director of the Williamsburg Youth Orchestras.
+Fujimoto has extensive experience working with young musicians, starting at Harvard University where she directed the Mozart Society Orchestra for five seasons, and at Stanford University where she served as the interim music director of the Stanford Symphony Orchestra.
+In Virginia, she held the positions of director of orchestras at the College of William & Mary and music director of the Williamsburg Youth Orchestras.